zeek/zeek/scripts/policy/misc/capture-loss.zeek.rst

          The time delay between this measurement and the last.

       peer: :zeek:type:`string` :zeek:attr:`&log`
-         In the event that there are multiple Bro instances logging to the same host, this distinguishes each peer with its individual name.
+         In the event that there are multiple Zeek instances logging to the same host, this distinguishes each peer with its individual name.